Must-know Malaysia Leave Types and Overtime Pay Rates

 Sick Leave in Malaysia

-When an employee is unwell and therefore unfit for duty, he/she is entitled to paid sick leave.
+When an employee is unwell and therefore unfit for duty, they are entitled to paid sick leave.
 This allows the employee to rest at home.

 How to calculate leave entitlement?

-According to the Employment Act (1955), if an employee is sick but does not need hospitalisation, he/she would be entitled to the following paid sick days:
+According to the Employment Act (1955), if an employee is sick but does not require hospitalisation, he/she would be entitled to the following paid sick days:

 No. of Sick Leave Days* in each calendar yearPeriod of Employment with the same employer